Skar0/spore/README.md

    A description of the partial solvers implemented in SPORE and references to the recursive algorithm for (generalized) parity games can be found in [this paper](https://arxiv.org/abs/1907.06913).

-### Full BDD approach
+#### Updated full BDD approach
-In order to optimize the practical execution time, the symbolic implementation can be used in another way with a full BDD approach, using other tools.
-The toolchain used by SPORE for the full BDD algorithm is the following:
+In order to optimize the practical execution time of SPORE's LTL realizability toolchain, the following updated operations have been introduced to obtain the generalized parity game.
-1. In `create_parity_automata.sh`, the LTL formulas as [TLSF format](https://arxiv.org/abs/1604.02284) are extracted by using [SyfCo](https://github.com/reactive-systems/syfco).
-We get the LTL formula as a more common syntax and its input and output atomic propositions.
+1. In `create_parity_automata.sh`, the input and output atomic propositions are extracted from the LTL formula in [TLSF format](https://arxiv.org/abs/1604.02284), and this formula is split into sub-formulas using [SyfCo](https://github.com/reactive-systems/syfco).
-2. Still in `create_parity_automata.sh`, the raw LTL formula is sent to [ltl2tgba](https://spot.lrde.epita.fr/ltl2tgba.html), a command from [Spot](https://spot.lrde.epita.fr/).
-This command generates some deterministic parity automata in a temporary folder `automata/game/`, as [Hanoi Omega-Automata (HOA) format](http://adl.github.io/hoaf/).
+2. Each LTL formula is then sent to [ltl2tgba](https://spot.lrde.epita.fr/ltl2tgba.html), a command from [Spot](https://spot.lrde.epita.fr/), which generates a corresponding deterministic parity automaton.
+These automata are stored in a temporary `automata/game/` folder in the [Hanoi Omega-Automata (HOA) format](http://adl.github.io/hoaf/).
 3. SPORE translates those automata into symbolic parity automata, then computes the product of those automata, leading to a single generalized parity automata.
-It is afterwards translated into a symbolic generalized parity game and the same algorithms to solve generalized parity games to decide whether the input is realizable.
+It is afterwards translated into a symbolic generalized parity game, and the same algorithms used in the previous version of SPORE are used to solve the generalized parity game and decide whether the input formula is realizable.

+The improvement in this updated version, which we call the "full BDD" approach, is therefore to allow for an earlier introduction of BDDs in the LTL to generalized parity game translation, leading to a smaller symbolic representation of this game. in the previous version, the generalized parity game was created explicitely before being translated into a BDD representation.

 ## How to use
 * Instructions on how to use and build tlsf2gpg can be found on tlsf2gpg's [repository](https://github.com/gaperez64/tlsf2gpg).
 * SPORE is written using Python 2.7 and should be fully Python 3 compatible.
 Dependencies can be found in [requirements.txt](https://github.com/Skar0/spore/blob/master/requirements.txt).
 Note that `dd` should be compiled with CUDD support.
-* The full BDD approach needs SyfCo, follow the instructions of the [repository](https://github.com/reactive-systems/syfco) to install it.
+* The full BDD approach requires SyfCo.
+Instructions on how to install are provided in its [repository](https://github.com/reactive-systems/syfco).
-* The full BDD approach also needs Spot, more precisely their [ltl2tgba](https://spot.lrde.epita.fr/ltl2tgba.html) command.
+* The full BDD approach also requires Spot, more precisely the [ltl2tgba](https://spot.lrde.epita.fr/ltl2tgba.html) command.
-  Instructions on how to compile Spot can be found on the Spot's [website](https://spot.lrde.epita.fr/install.html).
+  Instructions on how to compile Spot can be found on Spot's [website](https://spot.lrde.epita.fr/install.html).
-  If needed, the user can increase the number of acceptance sets used by Spot with `./configure --enable-max-accsets=64` to allow the generation of some additional automata.
+  If needed, the user can increase the number of acceptance sets used by Spot using the following option `./configure --enable-max-accsets=64` to allow the generation of some additional automata.

 The usage instructions for the standalone SPORE (generalized) parity game solver can be accessed using `python spore.py -h`.
 The command to solve a (generalized) parity game using SPORE is: